"Did you hear? Joe is quitting."

 - If you want to learn about body language to help you better read these situations, I highly recommend What Every Body is Saying, written by a trained FBI agent.

-- The sister to body language is emotional intelligence, which you can learn about here.
+- The sister to body language is emotional intelligence, everything you need to know about EQ in leadership.

 Look for the signs of a bad manager before it really costs you.